OutSystems/docs-product/src/setup/system-requirements.md

 ## Development tools

 To develop your applications using OutSystems, developers need to install Service Studio and Integration Studio development tools on their desktops.
+The latest version of the development tools are available in the [OutSystems downloads page](https://www.outsystems.com/Downloads/search/Development+Environment/11/).

 Installation requirements for these tools are as follows.